dy1z/docs/content/docs/transformers/code-cleanup.md

 This is useful for cleaning up any potentially leftover code like empty `style=""` attributes, or simply replacing any string of text in the final HTML.

-When developing locally, Maizzle sets this to `false` so that it skips it and build time isn't unnecessarily affected:
+Maizzle sets this to `false` in the development config, so that the function doesn't run and build time isn't unnecessarily affected:

 ```js
 // config.js